vincentpaolo/java/README.md

 <h1>Workshop Processing 3:<h1/>

-<p>A basic sample build in processing using Java.
+A basic sample build in processing using Java.
 With this "sketch" i will explain line for line how this is is build.
 And i will explain the basics of programming: